 Estate planning will spell out how you want to transfer your property and assets to beneficiaries after your death.
 It also allows you to name a trusted person to handle your financial matters and medical care if you are incapacitated.

-At Daniel S. Willard, P.C., we provide estate-planning services for clients in Bethesda, Montgomery County, Prince George’s County, Frederick Cunty, Howard County and throughout Maryland and the District of Columbia.
+At Daniel S. Willard, P.C., we provide estate-planning services for clients in Rockville, Montgomery County, Prince George’s County, Frederick Cunty, Howard County and throughout Maryland and the District of Columbia.

 We help our clients with their estate planning needs which often times involves:

 Wills: You may have told your family how you want your estate distributed, but it generally won’t be enforceable unless your wishes are written into in a will or trust or both.
 For young families, a will can be a convenient way to name a guardian for your minor children.

 Trusts: A trust is a flexible estate planning vehicle that can help you manage assets while you are alive and efficiently transfer them to beneficiaries after you die.

 Powers of attorney: A power of attorney allows you name a trusted person to manage your affairs if you are unable to do so yourself.
 By having a power of attorney in place, you may limit the need for guardianship if you are incapacitated.
 A trust can provide guidance to the trustee on how to provide for your family when you are not able to do so due to incapacity.